Getting Married in Puerto Vallarta: The Ultimate Guide

 Getting all the documentation ready in a timely manner is not an easy task.
 For this reason, we have prepared a guide on which you can base yourself to collect it now!
 Mexico requires all foreigners that want to get married in Puerto Vallarta to provide their passport (original and copy) and their immigration identification.
 In addition to the rest of the documentation referred to, which must be apostilled or legalized and, if necessary, translated into Spanish by an authorized expert.

 1. Marriage Certificate

-Visit the "Precidencia Municipal (Centro)" local registry office located at the Puerto Vallarta downtown, to attain all the forms that you'll need to get your marriage application started.
-This will be the same place you will deliver all the documents needed below.
+Visit the “Presidencia Municipal (Centro)” local registry office located at Puerto Vallarta downtown, to attain all the forms that you’ll need to get your marriage application started.
+This will be the same place where you will deliver all the documents needed below.

 Rights of marriage in office:

 $ 113.00 MXN | Legal Society

 $ 180.00 MXN | Separation of Property

 $ 856.00 MXN + travel allowance for the official

 $ 4,439.00 MXN | If wedding is on a yacht, balloon, sailboat, etc.